Babar hopes to carry momentum against virus-hit West Indies | Sports-Games

 Captain Babar Azam hopes to keep Pakistan's winning momentum going against a virus-hit West Indies in the limited-overs series, starting Monday.

-West Indies Twenty20 squad already miss several top performers for the three-match Twenty20 series which will be followed by three ODIs -- also at Karachi.
+The West Indies Twenty20 squad was already missing several top performers for the three-match T20 series which will be followed by three ODIs -- also at Karachi.
 The notable absentees include white-ball skipper Kieron Pollard, who will miss out due to a hamstring injury he sustained during the T20 World Cup, while Andre Russell is playing in the Big Bash League in Australia.

 Defending champion West Indies, on the other hand, floundered in the UAE as it failed to qualify for the semifinals.
 Nicholas Pooran replaced the injured Pollard for the Twenty20 series while Shai Hope will lead the side in the ODIs.

-''It's a difficult to time for a team when your player tests positive,'' he said. ''It's difficult to live in isolation, our team has gone through this.
-Lots of negative things do come in your mind when you are alone in the room and the team combination also gets affected.''
+“It's difficult time for a team when your player tests positive,” he said.
+“It's difficult to live in isolation, our team has gone through this.
+Lots of negative things do come in your mind when you are alone in the room and the team combination also gets affected.”
 Pakistan has lost just one home Twenty20 series since international cricket returned to Pakistan in 2015 when Sri Lanka routed them 3-0 in 2019.
-They have twice beaten Zimbabwe and also recorded series wins against Bangladesh, South Africa, a World XI, and the West Indies when it last toured in 2018.
+It has twice beaten Zimbabwe and also recorded series wins against Bangladesh, South Africa, a World XI and the West Indies when it last toured in 2018.

 The Pakistan government has allowed full capacity crowds at the National Stadium for the first time since the pandemic began and Babar hoped the home team fans will get to see some quality cricket.